redooor/redminportal/README.md

 7. Sorting capability for Users page (issue #70).
 8. Sorting capability for Group page (issue #71).
 9. Add relationship in classes User and Group (issue #72).

+### New feature:
+Discount module is restricted to membership/module (pricelist) and does not allow usage limit.
+Coupon module was created to replace Discount module and to provide greater flexibility.

+1. New Coupon module will replace Discount module (issue #62).
+2. Ability to add, edit and delete Coupon module (issue #62).
+3. Coupon module supports adding coupon for category, product and membership/module (pricelist).
+4. Coupon module to allow per coupon limit (issue #18).
+5. Coupon module to allow per user limit (issue #19).
+6. Coupon module to include a start date (issue #56).
+7. Coupon end date should allow specifying time (issue #58).

 ### Note for Contributors
 All assets are now managed via Grunt and Bower.
 Please refer to [Install Grunt and Bower dependencies](#install-grunt-and-bower-dependencies).